pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 ### Remove and Re-Insert the Last 5 Records

-Below, same drill as above, but for multiple records at the same time.
-We capture the data of the last 5 records:
+Similarly, we can do the same as above with a batch of records.
+Below, I will use the last 5.

+We capture the data in a variable:

 ```js
 // capture data in a javascript variable